 Add the flour, salt, sugar, melted butter, vanilla extract, and egg yolk to a large mixing bowl.

-Either add the milk with the dissolved yeast or just add the instant yeast.
+Also either add the milk with the dissolved yeast or just add the instant yeast.

-Knead the dough briefly, then roll it into a thick sausage.
 This will make it easier to cut the dough into equal pieces.